History of Singapore Airlines: Incorporation and growth

 MSA ceased operations in 1972, and both Singapore Airlines and Malaysian Airlines System commenced operations in its place.
 The reason for this development was strategic: Singapore wanted to increase its international routes, but Malaysia wanted to develop its domestic network before moving on to international routes.
 Singapore Airlines kept all of MSA's Boeing 707s and 737s, and retained the international routes out of Singapore as well as the existing corporate headquarters in the city, with J.Y.
 Pillay, former joint chief of MSA, as its first chairperson.
 Female flight attendants continued to wear the sarong kebaya uniform, which had been first introduced in 1968.
 A local start-up advertising company, Batey Ads was given the right to market the airline, eventually selecting the sarong and kebaya-clad air stewardesses as an icon for the airline and calling them Singapore Girls.
+Its new name, callsign SIA and blue-yellow livery was officiated 1 July 1972.

 SIA expanded almost overnight after the split from MSA in 1972, adding cities in the Indian subcontinent and Asia to its network, and new airliners, including Boeing 747s, to its fleet.
 The first two 747s arrived in the summer of 1973 and were deployed on the lucrative Singapore-Hong Kong-Taipei-Tokyo (Haneda Airport) run.
 As of 1976, SIA had an all-Boeing fleet of 21 aircraft: 5 Boeing 737-100s, 11 Boeing 707-300s, and 5 Boeing 747-200s.
 The airline's passenger network covered 28 cities in 23 countries, ranging from London in the north west to Auckland in the south east.
 The 737s flew regional services, including most of the company's 52 flights per week to Kuala Lumpur.
 The larger airliners operated on longer distance routes.
 Flights to London were operated daily by 747s, departing from Singapore International Airport at Paya Lebar at 8.30 pm each night, but with a variety of flight numbers and routings.
 On Tuesday and Saturday nights at 9.00 pm, a 707 flight departed for Amsterdam.